oVirt/ovirt-site/source/feature/hostdev-passthrough.html.md

 When domain with specified hostdev is destroyed, the device is released back to host via the reattach_detachable() call.
 The call takes care of reattaching the device back to host (meaning unbinding from vfio driver) via libvirt's reAttach() call and removing udev rule file for given iommu group.

+### Expected workflows

+#### VM creation

+1. VDSM receives vmCreate command with valid host device definition,
+2.  before XML is generated, the device is
+3.  detached from the host
+4.  and it's permissions are modified by generated udev rule,
+5. XML is constructed and VM is started.

+==== VM removal ===

+1. VM is destroyed as ussual,
+2.  cleanup routine takes care of reattaching the device back to host
+3.  related udev rules are cleaned up

+#### Parsing libvirt XML of the device

+Host device in the xml isn't different from other devices, therefore we have to parse it's

+*   alias
+*   address

+The address indicates how the device is visible inside the guest.

+1. Find all host devices,
+2.  construct libvirt name (pci_0000_05_10_1) from the address as seen in XML
+3.  pair to existing device
+4.  or if the device doesn't exist, add it to VM conf

 ### SR-IOV

 SR-IOV capability can be found via /sys/bus/pci/devices/\`device_name\`/sriov_numvfs and sriov_totalvfs, that indicate the device SHOULD be capable of spawning multiple virtual functions.
 It is possible that the bus device is connected to doesn't have enough bandwidth for these virtual functions.